 At the moment I have a chapter contribution to a book of essays working its way through the publication process.
-It isn’t yet formally accepted for publication, but I thought I would share details of it now.
 The abstract is below; I’d be very happy to share the paper privately, if people would care to contact me.

 One unit of analysis within the archived Web is the ‘web sphere’, a body of material from different hosts that is related in some meaningful sense (following, broadly, the definition coined by Niels Brügger).
 This chapter outlines a method of reconstructing such a web sphere from the late 1990s, that of conservative British Christians as they interacted with each other and with others in the United States in relation to issues of morality, domestic and international politics, law and the prophetic interpretation of world events.